trivago/gollum/docs/src/gen/formatter/double.rst

 Double
 ======

-Double is a formatter that appends a delimiter string and a second copy of the message's contents to the message.
-Independent sets of formatters may be applied to both duplicates.
+Double is a formatter that duplicates a message and applies two different sets of formatters to both sides.
+After both messages have been processed, the value of the field defined as "source" by the double formatter will be copied from both copies and merged into the "target" field of the original message using a given separator.